 We hope you enjoyed this edition of the podcast.
-As ever a huge thank you goes to all of our contributors and interviewees, and especially to Yazan for being great company and a brilliant co-presenter.
-Whether it is food for thought or something to eat, the Global Voices community always has it covered.
+A huge thank you to Yazan for being great company and a brilliant co-presenter, as well as to all of our informed and amazing guests.

-The Global Voices Podcast, the world is talking, we hope you’re listening!
+The Global Voices Podcast, the world is talking, we hope you’ve been listening!